-Determination of the Contract Rate for Base Generation
+A. Determination of the Contract Rate for Base Generation

 Avista performed an analysis using the AURORA computer model to determine the value of Potlatch's generation.
-Also using AURORA, Staff reviewed the analysis and computations done by Avista, verified the input data and the assumptions and confirmed the rate offered to Potlatch.
+Using the same computer model, Staff reviewed the analysis and computations done by Avista, verified the input data and the assumptions and confirmed the rate offered to Potlatch.
 Staff believes Avista has correctly followed the methodology for computing an avoided cost rate as described in Order No. 26576.
-The rate for Base Generation Amounts of \$42.92 per MWh is a 10-year levelized avoided cost rate from Avista's 2002 IRP.
+The rate for Base Generation Amounts of \$42.92 per MWh is the 10-year levelized avoided cost rate from Avista's 2002 IRP.
 The rate represents an estimate of future market prices that fully reflects the fixed costs of new generation.

 Another method used by Staff to verify the value established for Potlatch generation was to compare the purchase price to published avoided cost rates for projects 10 MW and smaller.
-The non-fueled published avoided cost rate for a 10-year contract length and a 2003 online date is \$44.43 per MWh.
+The non-fueled published avoided cost rate for a 10-year contract length with a 2003 online date is \$44.43 per MWh.
 These rates are based on the cost of generating energy using a gas-fired combined cycle combustion turbine (CCCT).
 The small difference in these two prices, Staff contends, can be justified based on the different operating characteristics of Potlatch generation and a CCCT.
-The 10-year levelized price approved by the Commission and paid by Avista for Potlatch generation in the 1992 special contract was \$41.50 per MWh.
+The 10-year levelized price approved by the Commission and paid by